Is Nicaragua Safe in 2026? What Expats and Visitors Actually Experience

 The bottom line

-This is general information.
-For current travel guidance, check your home government's official travel advisory and connect with people living there now.
+This is general information based on expat reporting and regional crime data.
+For current travel guidance, check your home country's official travel advisory and connect with people living there now.